xonika9/xonika9/README.md

 ### **Work Experience**

-**Teamlead Frontend** | RSHB-Intech
+**Frontend Engineer** | RSHB-Intech
 _August 2023 — Present_
 IT subsidiary of Rosselkhozbank (Russian Agricultural Bank).
-As Teamlead, I am responsible for the full product lifecycle of internal services: from discovery to implementation and metric analysis.
+I am responsible for the full product lifecycle of internal services: from discovery to implementation and metric analysis.

 - **Increased registration conversion by 15%** by diagnosing a bottleneck in the onboarding funnel through metric analysis and initiating a redesign of the key form.
 - **Reduced rework volume by ~30%** by initiating and implementing a discovery process for working with business requirements, which transformed client interaction into a partnership model.
-- **Scaled the team from 3 to 6 people** in response to growing business objectives.
-Built an onboarding and development system that allowed 100% of new hires to achieve a grade promotion within a year.
 - **Led the technical modernization** of a critical service (migration to TypeScript, SSR), which improved loading speed and enhanced key SEO metrics.

 **Product Manager** | Forkway